 Your FREE Consultation in Alabama

 At The Long Brothers, we have handled claims from across the State of Alabama.
 With locations in Mobile and Orange Beach, we are proud to serve people from our area.
-For a FREE case review, please call our team at (251) 432-2277.
+For a FREE case review, please call our Alabama product liability lawyers at (251) 432-2277.
 You can also contact us by completing the form on this web page.